 (New-Object -ComObject HNetCfg.FwPolicy2).RestoreLocalFirewallDefaults()

-After resetting, some programs will ask you to add firewall exceptions in order for them to work correctly.
-Here is a Windows Security alert screenshot showing message “Windows Firewall has blocked some features of this app” when launching Google Chrome.
+After resetting, some programs will ask you to add firewall exceptions for them to work correctly.
+Here is a Windows Security alert screenshot showing the message “Windows Firewall has blocked some features of this app” when launching Google Chrome.